 Fall is finally here, and with it, cooler weather.
-As I said in my last post, studies show that with the cold weather and all the coming festivities, people tend to gain five to seven pounds.
-Seasonal weight gain varies from person to person, but certain issues specific to winter months tend to tip the… Continue reading 10 Ways To Avoid Winter Weight Gain
+Studies show that with the cold weather and all the coming festivities, people tend to gain five to seven pounds.
+Seasonal weight gain varies from person to person, but certain issues specific to winter months tend to tip the scale in the wrong direction.
+Here are… Continue reading 10 Ways To Avoid Winter Weight Gain

 In a rare move, the Food and Drug Administration (FDA) has approved a novel prescription device meant to help with weight loss management.
 The product, called Plenity and developed by Gelesis, has been cleared for overweight or obese adults with a body mass index of at least 25, even if they do not have other health… Continue reading FDA Approves New Device To Aid Weight Loss Management

 Over the course of the past couple of months, we have shared a variety of exercises that can be modified using an exercise/stability ball.
 Almost any exercise can be made more difficult using the ball; the balance required of your body to stabilize while completing an exercise adds that much more difficulty to any movement.… Continue reading Exercise Of The Week: Push-Ups Using An Exercise Ball